1973 Nobel Peace Prize: Reactions

 International responses were strongly polarized, especially regarding the decision to award Kissinger.
-Controversy focused on his role in orchestrating the secret bombing of Cambodia, as well as his involvement in planning or aiding events that were deemed antithetical to the principles of the Peace Prize, such as Operation Condor, the Bangladesh Liberation War, and just a month earlier, the 1973 Chilean coup d'état.
+Controversy focused on his role in orchestrating the secret bombing of Cambodia, as well as his involvement in planning or aiding events that were deemed antithetical to the principles of the Peace Prize, such as Operation Condor, the Bangladesh Liberation War supporting the Pakistani army, and just a month earlier, the 1973 Chilean coup d'état.
 At the time the award was given, fighting was still ongoing in Vietnam.

 In the United States, reactions were widely derisive.
 The New York Times published an editorial dubbing it the "Nobel War Prize", describing the award as "at the very least, premature".
 Diplomat George Ball was quoted as saying, "The Norwegians must have a sense of humour."
 Ernest Cuneo lambasted the decision to award Kissinger and Thọ while conflict was still ongoing, sarcastically writing in an editorial that the award "can only mean Prime Minister Neville Chamberlain and Chancellor Adolf Hitler were most cruelly overlooked for the same award in 1938."
 In Norway, the Nobel Committee was subject to widespread criticism, with the Norwegian Arbeiderbladet newspaper calling the award a "bad joke" and stating, "The Norwegian Nobel Committee has disgraced itself".
 In a joint letter to the Norwegian Parliament, multiple Harvard professors wrote that awarding Kissinger and Thọ was "more than a person with a normal sense of justice can take".
 For only the second time in history, Norwegian Nobel Committee members resigned as a result of the decision; the first time being in 1935 in response to giving the award to Carl von Ossietzky.
 (Note: At the time, there has since been a third instance as the 1994 Nobel Peace Prize award to Yasser Arafat also prompted the withdrawal of a committee member.)

 Kissinger himself contemplated declining the prize, as he considered Thọ's nomination to be an affront.
 He is quoted as saying to Soviet ambassador Anatoly Dobrynin, "I figure it like Groucho Marx said, 'any club that took him in he would not want to join'.
 I would say that anything Lê Đức Thọ is eligible for, there must be something wrong with it."
 Thọ, in turn, did decline the prize, stating that "such bourgeois sentimentalities" were not for him, and citing the fact that the Paris Peace Accords had not yet stopped the fighting in Vietnam, though he said he would consider accepting the prize if the Paris Accord "is respected, the arms are silenced and real peace is established in South Vietnam".
 The deadline for Thọ to accept of 1 October 1974 passed without Thọ accepting the prize.